gluonhq/gluon-samples/gluon-connect-basic-usage/README.md

 ## Documentation

-Read how to create this sample step by step here
+Read more about this particular sample in the [Creating a View](https://docs.gluonhq.com/charm/latest/#_creating_a_view) section on the Gluon Mobile documentation website.

 ## Quick Instructions